Va. Gov. Youngkin promises quick action on bill to make masks optional in schools

 But Republicans argued that the measure is aimed at empowering parents.

 “We’re standing up for your children, too — don’t forget that,” argued an emotional Del.
-Emily Brewer (R-Suffolk).
+Emily M. Brewer (R-Suffolk).
 Without action, she said, children now enduring mask mandates “will wonder who stood up for their freedom.”

 The two sides of Youngkin: Virginia's new governor calls for unity but keeps stoking volatile issues

-“Parents have been waiting a long time for this issue to come up and I think it’s time,” said House Majority Leader Terry Kilgore (R-Scott).
+“Parents have been waiting a long time for this issue to come up and I think it’s time,” said House Majority Leader Terry G. Kilgore (R-Scott).
 The matter passed on a party-line vote of 52-48.

 Gilbert then briefly had the House stand at ease as he marched the bill up to Youngkin on the third floor of the Capitol, accompanied by several other Republicans.